 Oklahoma native Brandon Weeden is a former Major League Baseball player who spent four years playing for New York Yankees' minor league team before setting aside his pitcher's mitt to attend Oklahoma State University.

 Weeden led the Oklahoma State Cowboys to an 11-1 season and a #3 BCS ranking his senior year.
 Weeden was drafted in the first round by the Browns in the 2012 NFL Draft, making him one of the oldest players ever drafted in the first round at 28 years of age.

 12 of 15

-Before playing for the Browns, Hoyer, a graduate of Michigan State University, played for New England, Arizona and Pittsburgh.Continue to 13 of 15 below.
+Before playing for the Browns, Hoyer, a graduate of Michigan State University, played for the New England Patriots, Arizona Cardinals, and Pittsburgh Steelers.Continue to 13 of 15 below.

 13 of 15

 Johnny Manziel was drafted by the Browns in the first round of the 2014 NFL Draft.
 The Texas A&M star, dubbed "Johnny Football," earned numerous awards during his college career, including the Heisman Memorial Trophy and the "Associated Press" Player of the Year Award.

 His first season in the NFL was plagued with incidents.
 In August, he was fined $12,000 for giving an inappropriate hand gesture to the opposing team.
 That move also cost him his starting position.